-Each generation of Immaculatans have experienced strong leaders who have guided Immaculata through the early development stage, during times of war and unrest, through the glory years, navigated the technological age, and has made Immaculata better than he/she found it.
+Each generation of Immaculatans have experienced strong leaders who have guided Immaculata through the early development stage, times of war and unrest, the “glory years” of basketball championships, and the technological age to make Immaculata better than they found it.
 Our current president, Barbara Lettiere ’72, continues to guide Immaculata into the future.

 This page contains brief biographical summaries of IU’s ten presidents.
 The first seven profiles were originally published for the Presidential Legends story in the 1999 Immaculata Today magazine.

 Mother M. Loyola Gallagher’s organizational vision and musical talent blended a higher education structure into a framework of elegance, gentility, and courageous planning.
 Mother Loyola spearheaded the efforts that resulted in the granting of the college charter and in accreditation by the New York State Board of Regents, the Catholic University of America, the American Medical Association, and the Middle States Association—all within a ten-year period.
 Sister Catherine Joseph Haughey, a colleague and history professor, wrote of her in her memoirs, “She made us feel it was a privilege to teach.
 She often reminded us to make recreation and table talk more worthy of educators: topics of interest, authors, books, and games.”